HistoryThis section has been translated automatically.

 Operative therapieThis section has been translated automatically.

-- Excision is the treatment of choice.
-Safety distance to the side and to a depth of 2-3 mm.
+Excision is the 1st choice therapy.
+Safety distance to the side and to the depth of 2-3 mm.

 Progression/forecastThis section has been translated automatically.